- Download our Singapore Schools Guide

 Neighbouring countries: Singapore is an island city-state off the southern coast of Malaysia.

 Geography: Singapore's terrain is mostly low-lying with a gently undulating central plateau.
-The city-state consists of 63 islands, including the main island of Singapore Island (Pulau Ujong in Malay).
+The city-state consists of 63 islands, including the main Singapore Island (Pulau Ujong in Malay).

 Main languages: English, Malay, Mandarin and Tamil.
 Many locals speak Singlish, which is a dialect based on English with some Malay and Mandarin words mixed in.
 It can take some time to understand.